 There are some gaps in scientific knowledge about the Cerrado, even about the occurrence of threatened species, as well as the ecosystem services.
 The traditional and indigenous knowledge on biodiversity and natural resources management remains poorly or not at all considered in the planning and in the implementation of conservation actions.
 On the other hand, information and knowledge available are vast, both scientific as well as from local communities, but dispersed and without appropriate tools or platforms to allow integrated analysis that supports decision-making processes.
-CEPF investment will not fill data gaps directly but will be used strategically to develop and implement tools and protocols for data integration and generation of strategic analysis that supports decision-making social, political and financial support for conservation of the hotspot.
+CEPF investment will not fill data gaps directly but will be used strategically to develop and implement tools and protocols for data integration and generation of strategic analysis that supports decisionmaking processes.
+Those tools are key to raising social, political and financial support for conservation of the hotspot.